 However, the two still have their distinctive strengths:

-QuickBooks has a comprehensive list of built-in templates that are customisable.
-Some of these include payroll and customer reports on top of varying designs of sales order forms and receipts.
+QuickBooks has a comprehensive list of built-in templates that can be customised to a certain degree.
+Some of these include sales quotation, sales invoice and statement of accounts.
 This could be a massive time-saver for your company as there is no longer a need to create standard business documents from scratch and making them look neat.

 Xero’s financial and management reporting features are rather robust.
 This feature can give management a highly detailed breakdown of sales and performance across different metrics of their choice (i.e. segment, product).
 Meanwhile, QuickBooks has an arsenal of advanced reporting options that allows management to track the efficiency and effectiveness of various business processes.